Peersen/PixelWeb/README.md

+This is a fork of PixelWeb for a specific apllication three Columns in a cellar have each a circle opf WS2801 LED Server is a Raspi3

+to Dos:
+-make Pixelweb autostart on Port 80
+-hide config tabs of webmenu after manually setting up network config -(auto) generate an empty autostart qeue on startup if it not exists -automatically start autostart que on boot

 PixelWeb is a dynamic graphical interface for our super flexible animation SDK, [BiblioPixel](http://github.com/maniacallabs/BiblioPixel).
 It runs everywhere BiblioPixel does and provides an easy to use web-based interface to nearly everything BiblioPixel can do.
 This not only allows local system control but via any other computer on the same network<sup>&dagger;</sup>.

 ## Installation